teaishealthy/pyquickshare/README.md

 A copy of the original license can be found in the [`pyquickshare/protos`](pyquickshare/protos) directory.

-This project would not have been possible without the amazing reverse engineering work done by [grishka](https://github.com/grishka/) on the QuickShare protocol.
+This project would not have been possible without the amazing reverse engineering work done by [grishka](https://github.com/grishka/) on the Quick Share protocol.
 Check out [NearDrop](https://github.com/grishka/NearDrop/), a similar project for Mac OS.